lucaskja/csc-reach/README.md

 ### Windows

 #### Option 1: Download Pre-built Executable (Coming Soon)
-1. Download `MultiChannelMessaging-Windows.zip` from the releases page
+1. Download `CSC-Reach-Windows.zip` from the releases page
 2. Extract the ZIP file to your desired location
-3. Run `MultiChannelMessaging.exe`
+3. Run `CSC-Reach.exe`

 #### Option 2: Build from Source
 ```cmd